Amy Marlow, MPH, RD, CDN

 Septoplasty is a surgery to straighten a

 deviated septum.
 The septum is the wall dividing the left and right nasal cavities.
 It is made of cartilage and bone and is lined with a thin mucus membrane.

 A normal septum is straight and in the center of the nose.
 A deviated septum is bent or off-center.
-Septal deviation may occur during development in the womb, during birth, as your nose grows, or after a traumatic injury.
+Septal deviation may occur during fetal development, during birth, as your nose grows, or after a traumatic injury.
 Septoplasty may be done at the same time as other nasal surgery, like

 Septoplasty is considered if a deviated septum obstructs your nasal passages.
 The obstruction can cause impaired nasal breathing,

 nose bleeds, or a runny nose.
 A deviated septum may also need to be corrected with septoplasty if it causes chronic headaches.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as:

 To prepare for surgery, follow any instructions provided by your doctor.